zhenfu-wen01/sleep_loss_signature/README.md

 The estimated connectivity vectors of different datasets can be found at https://osf.io/ayj72/.
 Please download the data there to the /data folder to run the codes.
 A results folder is suppose to save figures generated in the above codes.

-In case of any questions, please contact Zhenfu Wen (zhenfu.wen@uth.tmc.edu).
+In case of any questions, please contact Zhenfu Wen (zhenfu.wen01@gmail.com).